andrewcampagnagit/dolphin/README.md

 #### Summary

 Dolphin aims to ease the multistage cloud application deployment process by creating instruction blocks for each part of the process.
 What makes this process different is the robust set of functionality that dolphin features in its templates.
 You can specify instruction blocks to store variables from deployed resources dynamically.
 Another great feature is the ability to impose a wait instruction on a resource; this halts all operations from that point in the deployment until a specific condition is met, like a pod in Running status.
-These features come with our of the box BlockProcessors, but you can write your custom processor quickly.
+For additional functionality, you can develop custom BlockProcessors to add functionality.

 #### Fast start guide